 Availability charges (i.e. when availability requirements are not met);

+Augmented availability charges (i.e. when availability requirements are not met to the cleared UCAP for a declaration or a potential declaration of an emergency operating state or after an HDR resource has received a standby notification);

 Administration charges (i.e. when measurement data are not submitted by the deadline);

 Dispatch charges (i.e. when dispatch instructions were not followed); and

+Capacity charges (i.e. when failing to deliver capacity in the energy market during a capacity auction capacity test - to the cleared ICAP).

+Capacity call failure charge (i.e. when failing to deliver capacity in response to a capacity call)

+Capacity deficiency charge (i.e. when MWs secured under the capacity obligation are otherwise committed during the obligation period)

+CMPs with capacity obligations are eligible to receive an availability charge true-up payment to compensate for their availability charge as detailed in section 1.6.26.3.2A

-Capacity charges (i.e. when failing to deliver capacity in the energy market during a testAlthough all non-performance charges are detailed in this sub-section, not all charges apply to all participating resources.
+Although all non-performance charges are detailed in this sub-section, not all charges apply to all participating resources.
 Below is a list of non-performance charges applicable to the resources with a capacity obligation:

-Capacity dispatchable load resources and capacity generation resources (subject to availability charges and capacity charges); and
+Capacity dispatchable load resources and capacity generation resources (subject to availability charges, augmented availability charges, and capacity charges); and

 Hourly demand response (HDR) resources: